Ergodic Theory: Nonsingular Transformations: Applications. Connections with other fields

 \subsection{Mild mixing}

-An ergodic finite measure-preserving dynamical system $(X,\sS,\mu,T)$ is called {\it mildly mixing} if for each non-trivial factor algebra $\mathcal A\subset\sS$, the restriction $T\restriction\mathcal A$ is not rigid.
-For equivalent definitions and extensions to actions of locally compact groups we refer to \cite{aa} and \cite{sw}.
+An ergodic finite measure-preserving dynamical system $(X,\sS,\mu,T)$ is called {\it mildly mixing} if for each non-trivial $T$-invariant $\sigma$-algebra $\mathcal A\subset\sS$, the restriction $T\restriction\mathcal A$ is not rigid.
+For equivalent definitions and extensions to actions of locally compact groups we refer to \cite{Aa} and \cite{sw}.
 There is an interesting criterium of the mild mixing that involves nonsingular systems: $T$ is mildly mixing if and only if for each ergodic nonsingular transformation $S$, the product $T\times S$ is ergodic \cite{fw}.
-Furthermore, $T\times S$ is then orbit equivalent to $S$ \cite{HS97}.
-Moreover, if $R$ is a nonsingular transformation such that $R\times S$ is ergodic for any ergodic nonsingular $S$ then $R$ is of type II$_1$ (and mildly mixing) \cite{sw}.
+Furthermore, $T$ is mildly mixing if and only if for each ergodic nonsingular transformation $S$, the product $T\times S$ is orbit equivalent to $S$ \cite{HS97}.
+In particular, the associated flows of $S$ and $T\times S$ are isomorphic.
+Moreover, if $R$ is a nonsingular transformation such that $R\times S$ is ergodic for any ergodic nonsingular $S$ then $R$ is of type $II_1$ (and mildly mixing) \cite{sw}.
+In this context we note that for every ergodic infinite measure-preserving transformation $T$ there is an ergodic Markov shift $S$ such that $T\times S $ is not conservative, hence not ergodic \cite{ALW}; also that $S$ can be chosen to be rank-one and rigid \cite{EKRSS}.